The Arts Club’s production of A Christmas Story: The Musical is like a great big holiday feast, bursting with scrumptious goodness.

 The Tryptophan Effect

-A Christmas Story: The Musical is so full of vitality that it is all but impossible to get bored.
-And even though at times it is a little bloated, like the feeling after the best holiday feast, it is ultimately satisfying.
+A Christmas Story: The Musical is so vibrant that it is impossible to get bored.
+Even though it can sometimes feel a little bloated, like the feeling after the best holiday feast, it is ultimately satisfying.

 A Christmas Story: The Musical.
 Book by Joseph Robinette.
 Music and lyrics by Benj Pasek and Justin Paul.
 An Arts Club Theatre Company production on stage at the Stanley Industrial Alliance Stage (2750 Granville St, Vancouver) until December 27.
 Visit https://artsclub.com for tickets and information.